-In FY2019, non-executive directors constitute a majority of the Board.
+In FY2020, non-executive directors constitute a majority of the Board and as such the Company had complied with Provision 2.3 of the Code.

 The non-executive directors had constructively challenged and contributed to the development of both the Group's short-term and long-term business strategies.
-The management's progress in implementing such agreed business strategies was being monitored by the non-executive directors who ensured objectivity in such deliberations.
+Management's progress in implementing such agreed business strategies was being monitored by the non-executive directors who ensured objectivity in such deliberations.